Michelle Gielan: Shawn, what led you to write your new book, Big Potential?

 I pair that with a story at Harvard where as a tradition the students take off their clothes and run through Harvard Yard naked at midnight before exams, flashing all the onlookers.
 I attempted the run in the buff, but was too shy to go with the group.
 As soon as I walked out of my room into the snow, naked and barefoot, I realized that letting the group go two minutes ahead of me was a mistake.
 It meant that everyone would see me alone; in a group, you can’t tell anyone apart on a snowy night.
 I immediately regretted it, but when I turned to go back inside I realized I had locked myself out of my dorm.
 To me, that is a perfect metaphor for trying to pursue success alone and in isolation.
 We are less successful and much more exposed.
 We are better together.

-.
+SHAWN ACHOR and MICHELLE GIELAN bring positive psychology to organizations all over the world to fuel happiness and success.
+Shawn is The New York Times best-selling author of The Happiness Advantage and Before Happiness.
+His TED Talk has over 5 million views and millions have seen his PBS program.
 Michelle is the founder of the Institute for Applied Positive Research and formerly served as a national news anchor for CBS News.
-She holds a master’s degree in applied positive psychology from the University of Pennsylvania and recently published the book Broadcasting Happiness
+She holds a master’s degree in applied positive psychology from the University of Pennsylvania and recently published the book Broadcasting Happiness.